StructDiffusion: Language-Guided Creation of Physically-Valid Structures using Unseen Objects: Related Work

-Finally, there is a set of works which learn object-object relations for planning~\cite{paxton2021predicting,bobu2022learning,yuan2021sornet}, which is relevant to our method's refinement process.
+Furthermore, there is a set of works which learn object-object relations for planning~\cite{paxton2021predicting,bobu2022learning,yuan2021sornet,simeonov2022relational}, which is relevant to our method's refinement process.
 Many of these do so explicitly.
 In particular, learning object skill preconditions is very useful for sequential manipulation, so some works look at predicting relationships in this context~\cite{sharma2020relational,yuan2021sornet,migimatsu2022grounding}.
 For example, SORNet~\cite{yuan2021sornet} learns to predict relations between objects given a canonical image view of the objects; similarly a predictive model from image inputs is learned for capturing relationships~\cite{migimatsu2022grounding}.
-These kinds of relations are an important part of planning sequential manipulation as per \structdiffusion{}, but we look only at implicitly classifying object relationships as a whole.
+These object-object relations are an important part of planning sequential manipulation as per \structdiffusion{}, but we pay attention to implicitly classifying object relationships as a whole.

-Closely related to our use of diffusion model is DALL-E-Bot~\cite{kapelyukh2022dall}, which uses StableDiffusion to generate a goal image for an arrangement of multiple objects, then uses object matching to rearrange these objects.
-This method makes a common assumption~\cite{jiang2022vima,shridhar2022cliport} which is that there will be an unoccluded top-down view of the scene.
-This assumption is necessary for their method because they use a combination of image captioning and object recognition to convert between a diffusion image and a motion plan.
-In our case, we are not restricted by which position or angle the image is generated from; we can directly refine object placement poses given point cloud observations.
+Finally, a set of recent works have explored how diffusion models may be applied to robotics \cite{janner2022diffuser,urain2022se3dif, huang2023diffusion, kapelyukh2022dall, ajay2022conditional}.
+In \cite{janner2022diffuser, urain2022se3dif, ajay2022conditional}, the diffusion model is used to parameterize the motion planning procedure, while our approach focuses on generating rearrangement goals for manipulation.
+Furthermore, these works require known object models and are not conditioned on flexible language goals.
+Similar to our work, in DALL-E-Bot~\cite{kapelyukh2022dall}, DALL-E is used to generate a goal image for an arrangement of multiple objects, from which object matching is used to obtain an rearrangement of objects.
+However, this approach assumes that underlying state of world can be captured using an overhead image, as a generated image is used to parameterize the final goal and a motion plan.
+In our case, we directly generate object placement poses given point cloud observations, and are thus unrestricted by which position or angle the image is generated from.